Wilson2214/air-quality-analysis/README.md

 <img width="675" alt="image" src="https://github.com/Wilson2214/air-quality-analysis/assets/39279731/8f1b6aaf-8554-49ac-bb6f-396f63b366e3">

+[Link to Dashboard](https://lookerstudio.google.com/s/oetwCyQBWvc).
+Note: This relies on the underlying data structure which is destroyed with terrraform.
+Depending on when this link is selected, no data may be present.

 # Data Stack

 This project utilizes the resources from the 2024 Cohort of the Data Engineerin ZoomCamp [6].

 **Scripting**: Python with some Shell Coding

-**Cloud Platform**: Google Cloud Platform (IAM, GCP Cloud Storage, Big Query DWH) **Containerization**: Docker
+**Cloud Platform**: Google Cloud Platform (IAM, GCP Cloud Storage, Big Query DWH)

+**Containerization**: Docker

 **Infrastructure as Code**: Terraform

-**Batch Processing**: Python and Pandas, SQL **Workflow Orchestration**: Mage
+**Batch Processing**: Python and Pandas, SQL

+**Workflow Orchestration**: Mage

 **ELT Transformation**: dbt

 **Visualization**: Google Looker Studio

 [NEED TO CREATE AND INSERT VISUAL DEPICTION HERE]